libricardo/libricardo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Yukai Guo, a 2nd-year Ph.D. student in Software Engineering, Tsinghua University, advised by <a href='http://shixialiu.com/'>Prof. Shixia Liu</a>.
+I am Yukai Guo, a 2nd-year Ph.D. student in Software Engineering, Tsinghua University, advised by Prof. <a href='http://shixialiu.com/'>Shixia Liu</a>.
 Prior to that, I was an undergraduate student at Tsinghua University, where I majored in Software Engineering (2018-2022) and minored in Psychology (2019-2022).

 My research interest includes visual analytics.
 <!-- <a href='https://scholar.google.com/citations?user=SCHOLAR_ID'>google scholar citations <strong><span id='total_cit'>cnt</span></strong></a>. -->